-FDA is actively working to advance knowledge of the safety and efficacy of medical products used by pregnant women.
-The FDA Office of Women’s Health (OWH) leads pregnancy research initiatives and works closely with FDA’s Centers to support policy, research and other initiatives to help increase available safety information on FDA-regulated products during pregnancy.
-OWH also remains at the forefront of FDA efforts to address emerging issues related to pregnancy, like the Zika virus outbreak.
-This webpage highlights the multi-prong approach used by the FDA Office of Women’s Health to enhance health for mothers and their children.
+The FDA Office of Women’s Health (OWH) leads pregnancy and lactation research initiatives and works closely with FDA Centers to support policy, research, education, outreach and other efforts to help increase available safety information on FDA-regulated products used during pregnancy and lactation.
+OWH also works to address emerging issues related to pregnancy, such as the outbreaks of Zika virus, Ebola virus, and COVID-19.

 - OWH-Funded Research

-- New Task Force on Research Specific to Pregnant Women and Lactating Women (PRGLAC)
+- Task Force on Research Specific to Pregnant Women and Lactating Women (PRGLAC)

 - FDA Policy and Guidance